 Osteopathic Manual Therapy, as a practice, was founded by Andrew Taylor Still in 1874 and is a patient-focused, hands-on therapy mainly working on the musculoskeletal system.
-The school of Osteopathy believes that problems in the spine will send abnormal signals and create an imbalance in a person’s organs and muscles leading to disease and illness.
-The spine holds our bodies together and it is a main connection to our health throughout the entire body.
+The school of Osteopathy believes that problems in the body can create further imbalances that can disturb other function of a person’s organs and muscles leading to disease and illness.

-Some of the specific techniques that are used by Osteopathic Manual Therapists include: Myofascial Release, Cranial Sacral Therapy, Visceral Manipulation and Muscle Energy Technique.
-Osteopathic treatments can also combine with a number of other therapies (like acupuncture or cupping) to achieve pain relief and rebalancement.
+Some of the specific techniques that are used by our OMTs include: Myofascial Release, Cranial Sacral Therapy, Visceral Manipulation and Muscle Energy Technique.
+Osteopathic treatments can also combine with a number of other therapies such as Acupuncture or Cupping to achieve pain relief and regain balance.

 Osteopathy is commonly used for (but not limited to):

-- Chronic & acute pain (back, neck, shoulders, legs, etc)
+- Chronic & acute pain (back, neck, shoulders, legs, hips etc.)

 - Sports injuries (ie. Tendonitis, Tennis Elbow, muscle strain, tension)